pammacdotnet/TypstPaper/paper.typ

 Markup languages and typesetting systems offer several key advantages, including the separation of content from presentation, which allows authors to focus on structure and semantics while ensuring consistent formatting.
 They also enable automation, such as dynamic content generation, cross-referencing, and bibliography management, reducing manual errors and improving efficiency.

 == Typesetting systems and markup languages
 Modern typesetting relies heavily on computers, with most printed materials now created digitally rather than through traditional methods like typewriters or movable type.
-Professional desktop publishing tools such as Adobe InDesign and QuarkXPress offer precise control over elements like kerning and ligatures, while more general-purpose tools like Microsoft Word have adopted some of these features @Chagnon02.
+Professional desktop publishing tools offer precise control over elements like kerning and ligatures, while more general-purpose tools like Microsoft Word have adopted some of these features @Chagnon02.
 Still, these general tools lack the full suite of typesetting capabilities, such as high-quality hyphenation or the ability to flow text across multiple custom regions.
 This gap has led to the use of text-based systems, especially in academia, where LaTeX dominates due to its powerful formula rendering and flexible layout control.

 These systems rely on compiling source text into formatted outputs like PDFs, separating content from presentation to allow easy reuse and adaptation of document styles @Clark07.
 Typesetting systems are designed not only to produce high-quality visual documents but also to support the complex process of creating structured content.
 A well-designed system must consider numerous layout features such as _line_ and _page breaking_, _kerning_, _ligatures_, contextual _glyph positioning_, and the treatment of languages with varied directionalities.
 Additionally, avoiding formatting issues like _widows_ and _orphans_ is part of achieving professional-quality results.
 However, this visual precision is only one side of the coin.
 These systems must also support complex content like sections, tables, and figures in a structured manner (@tab:typesetting).